PowerShell/PSScriptAnalyzer/README.md

 repository should only contain documentation for the code base, such as how to build the code or how to contribute to the code.

-User documentation that has been:
+User documentation that has been migrated:

 - Most of the contents of this README can be found in the [PSScriptAnalyzer overview](https://docs.microsoft.com/powershell/utility-modules/psscriptanalyzer/overview)